BAMresearch/aRTist-handbook/source/gui-scattering.rst

 McRay - Monte Carlo ray tracing
 -------------------------------

-Monte Carlo ray tracing (:numref:`guiparameterPscatteringMcray`) will contribute a image of scatter radiation based on the actual setup.
+Monte Carlo ray tracing (:numref:`guiparameterPscatteringMcray`) will calculate a image of scatter radiation based on the actual setup.
 This includes considerable extra computing effort.
-Typically, it takes seconds to minutes for one calculation.
+Typically, it takes seconds to minutes for one calculation depending on the coosen number of photons to be traced (:numref:`guiparameterPscatteringMcray`).
-Worthwhile when inspecting castings (thick walls).
+Monte Carlo ray tracing is worthwhile when inspecting castings (thick walls) or for object with large wall thickness differences.
-Build-up factor is recommended when inspecting metal sheets and welds.
+Build-up factor is recommended when inspecting metal sheets or welds (plate-like objects).
 More detailed settings for McRay can be done in the :ref:`McRay of Modules <McRaySection>`.

 .. _guiparameterPscatteringMcray:
 .. figure:: pictures/gui-parameterP-scattering_mcray.jpg